pattan9955/tp/docs/DeveloperGuide.md

 <img src="images/ParserClasses.png" width="800"/>

 How the parsing works:
-* When called upon to parse a user command, the `FridgyParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `FridgyParser` returns back as a higher order function that exposes `Command` object's execute interface.
+* When called upon to parse a user command, the `FridgyParser` class checks if the command is a 'Typed' command (i.e. a command that pertains to Inventory or Recipes) or a 'General' command (such as "help" or "exit").
+* "Typed" commands are sent to either `RecipeParser` or `InventoryParser` depending on the command type, while "General" commands are handled in `FridgyParser` directly.
+* Inside `RecipeParser`/`InventoryParser`, commands that utilize arguments and require additional parsing will cause an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g. `AddCommandParser`) to be created.
+* This `XYZCommandParser` is used to parse additional arguments and creates the `XYZCommand` object.
+* The `FridgyParser` class then returns the `XYZCommand` object wrapped in an executable `CommandExecutor` that can be applied on a provided `Model` and return a `CommandResult.`
 * All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### 2.4 Model component